About

 This bread recipe contains egg and milk.
 You can substitute the milk with more water, OR a plant based milk if you are lactose intolerant.
 You can substitute the butter with vegetable oil, coconut oil or canola oil as well.

 Since this isn’t a vegan or vegetarian recipe, I’m hoping that you won’t have a reason to leave out the egg.
 The addition of the egg and milk helps soften the dough, so it’s an important step.
-However, if you absolutely have to leave out the egg as well, you will need to add a little more water to get the right consistency – maybe about 3 to 4 tbsp.

-I use AP flour for this meat stuffed buns recipe because I prefer a really soft bread.
-But if you’d like to use bread flour, that’s totally fine too.
 You may need to add extra water or milk to get the right consistency again, so keep an eye on the dough to get that slightly sticky, and shiny smooth ball of dough.

 Using a stand mixer makes the whole process easier.
-If you’re using your hands to knead the dough, make sure ti lightly dust your work surface and hands so that the dough doesn’t stick too much.
+If you’re using your hands to knead the dough, make sure to lightly dust your work surface and hands so that the dough doesn’t stick too much.

 As I mentioned before, you can substitute the beef with pork, chicken, lamb or goat meat.
 The cooking time may vary according to the pan that you’re using, since you’re cooking the meat filling until the liquid has completely evaporated.
-So it’ll take longer to cook in a smaller pan (because larger surface area means faster evaporation – science bitch! 😉 )

 You need a dry curry filling here to get perfect results.
 So whether it’s water (like a gravy/sauce), or oil, there shouldn’t be liquid in the filling, because the bread dough could soak up that liquid while baking, creating a soggy mess.